Thank you for choosing VeeaHub, the intelligent wireless hub that makes edge computing a reality.

 Check the status of your VeeaHub

-Once your VeeaHub is connected to Internet through the Ethernet port and to power, the initial setup starts.
+Once your VeeaHub is connected to power and Internet through the Ethernet port, the initial setup starts.
 You can use VeeaHub Manager to follow the progress.

-After it is powered on, your VeeaHub will:
+After it is powered on, your VeeaHub will download the latest software and set it up with the required configuration.

 This can take up to 30 minutes to finish.
 Do not unplug your VeeaHub until the process is complete.
-This is when the VeeaHub Manager shows it is finished and both lights are displaying solid (continuous, no flashing).
+This is when the VeeaHub Manager shows it is finished and both lights are solid green.

 You can now move the unit to its desired location.
 For information on how to position your VeeaHubs and optimize your network, go to veea.com/support